 As Hurricane Laura made landfall and the Californian wild fires raged through the underbrush, many in Texas, Louisiana and California fled their homes.
 Pictures and videos of people getting evacuated while fires covered the horizon with ominous red skies filled social media channels.

-At last count, the California wildfires have burnt over 2.2 million acres –more than any year in record.
+At last count, the California wildfires have burnt over 2.2 million acres –more than any other year 0n record.
 Not coincidentally, the region also faced record-breaking temperatures at the same time.